Do I Have Nightmare Disorder? 6 Tips for Better Sleep and Sweeter Dreams

 Nightmare disorder

-At times, you may experience nightmares even if none of these triggers are present.
+At times, you may experience nightmares even if none of these triggers nor any type of disorders are present.
 If you’re concerned, you might consider seeing a counselor or healthcare provider.

-Nightmare disorder tends to be much less common than the occasional nightmare.
-It affects about 2% to 8% of people.
-You may want to contact a healthcare provider if your nightmares persist over time, routinely disrupt your sleep, or cause severe distress.
-If you experience any of the following complications, nightmare disorder might be contributing to what you’re experiencing:
+Nightmare disorder tends to be much less common than having the occasional nightmare: The American Academy of Sleep Medicine reports that it affects around 4% of adults.
+You may want to contact a healthcare provider if these types of dreams persist over time, routinely disrupt your sleep, or cause severe distress.
+If you frequently experience some of the following complications, nightmare disorder might be at play:

 Persistent nightmares